-1. International-friendly banks: This is the first step to smooth sailing with your finances abroad.
+1. An international-friendly bank account: This is the first step to smooth sailing with your finances abroad.
 Have a chat with an agent at your current bank and inquire about the cost of withdrawals and transactions in another country and in another currency.
 Most banks aren’t very accommodating when it comes to banking abroad.
-Keep in mind that even a ‘small fee’ of $5 or 2% will quickly add up over a six month (or more) period.
+Keep in mind that even a ‘small fee’ of $5 or 2% will quickly add up over a six month (or longer) period.

 If you’re unsatisfied with what your bank has to offer, shop around!
 (Our experience is with moving from the US, so we will focus on those specifics.)
 Some American banks have international partners at which you can do your withdrawals without fees.
 And other banks are fantastic and guarantee reimbursement on any ATM fees you may rack up while abroad.
 Check out more details about banking preparation here.

-Pro Tip: I have personally been using Charles Schwab for four years now and I could not be more pleased.
-Not only have I never been charged for ATM withdrawals, they have a 24-hour Live Chat option online as well as a free international phone number so I have never had an issue getting assistance when I’ve had questions.
-I have not been endorsed by this bank nor do I guarantee they are the best option for you, but the customer service continues to go above and beyond my expectations so I never lose an opportunity to recommend them!
+Pro Tip: Dani has personally been using Charles Schwab for almost a decade now and could not be more pleased with her experience.
+Not only has she never been charged for ATM withdrawals, but they have a 24-hour Live Chat option online as well as a free international phone number so she has never had an issue getting assistance when she’s had questions.
+We have not been endorsed by this bank nor do we guarantee they are the best option for you, but Charles Schwab’s flexibility and customer service continues to go above and beyond expectations so we never lose an opportunity to recommend them!

-2. Travel-friendly Credit cards: You’ve always heard people talking about how it’s good for your credit score to (responsibly) use a credit card―perhaps now is the perfect moment to get started!
-Although Spaniards will look at you funny and/or shut you down for trying to buy your café con leche with a credit card, this may not be a bad idea for those bigger purchases, like travel.
+2. Travel-friendly Credit cards: You’ve probably heard people talking about how it’s good for your credit score to (responsibly) use a credit card.
+So, perhaps now is the perfect moment to get started!
+As previously mentioned, you may get funny looks or get shut down when trying to buy your café con leche with a credit card, this may not be a bad idea for those bigger purchases, like travel.
 Additionally, some cards like Capital One and Chase help you accumulate points that can be used for flights and travel accommodations in the future.
 Depending on your goals and personal spending limits, this could be a good option to reap the benefits while in Spain or later in life.
 Just be sure to stay on top paying it back!
 For a comprehensive guide to the best travel credit cards, check out this resource.

 Pro tip: If you’re still in college, it’s likely you have little-to-no credit and it may therefore be difficult for you to get approved for a credit card.
 Take advantage if your parents already have a card with a bank/company that you are interested in and see if they can co-sign for you or if you can be added to their account.